ImperialCollegeLondon/pyrealm/docs/source/pmodel/pmodel_details/soil_moisture.md

 ### Application of the factor

-The factor can be applied to the P Model by using {func}`~pyrealm.pmodel.calc_soilmstress` to calculate the factor values and then passing them into {class}`~pyrealm.pmodel.pmodel.PModel` using the `soilmstress` argument.
+The factor can be applied to the P Model by using {func}`~pyrealm.pmodel.functions.calc_soilmstress` to calculate the factor values and then passing them into {class}`~pyrealm.pmodel.pmodel.PModel` using the `soilmstress` argument.
 The example below shows how the predicted light use efficiency from the P Model changes across an aridity gradient both with and without the soil moisture factor.

 ```{code-cell}
 # Calculate a model without water stress in a constant environment